 But, when you’re in your middle years, and have that unsettled feeling that you’ve not yet found your own purpose in life, or have fallen out of love with what you do…do you scratch the itch?
 Or put your head down and stay in your lane?

-If you’re anything like me…a young at heart Gen X’er, mother, and business owner, forging your way in a brave new world of TikTok trendsetters and twenty something influencers, the whispers of doubt can often creep in:
+If you’re anything like me…a young at heart Gen X’er, mother, daughter, and business owner, forging your way in a brave new world of TikTok trendsetters and twenty something influencers, the whispers of doubt can often creep in:

 “I’m too old to do something new”